-Tuition & Mandatory Fee Schedules Fall/Spring 2010-2011
+Tuition & Mandatory Fee Schedules Fall/Spring 2012-2013

-Information about student fees provided in this Catalog is based upon probable rates for the 2010-2011 academic year.
-For a current schedule of tuition and fees, see the UMW website at http://www.umwestern.edu/current/.
-The summary tables of fees listed below are the per-credit, per-semester charges for resident, nonresident, Western Undergraduate Exchange (WUE), and Post-Baccalaureate students.
+Information about student fees provided in this Catalog is based upon rates for the 2012-2013 academic year.
+For a current schedule of tuition and fees, see the UMW website at http://my.umwestern.edu/administration/business/Fees2012-13.pdf.
+The summary tables of fees listed below are the per-credit, per-semester charges for resident, nonresident, and Western Undergraduate Exchange (WUE) students.
+All majors in Natural Horsemanship pay additional program tuition of \$1,500.00 per semester.